stephen1cowley/programming-agent-server/README.md

 ## Architecture

 The main front and back-end servers are AWS EC2 instances.
-The AI-created app is stored as a ECS Fargate container.
+The AI-created app is served from an ECS Fargate container.
 This container makes periodic checks to see if the code in the Amazon S3 bucket has changed.
-This is changed on-demand by the backend, which comprises an OpenAI API GPT-4o invocation with access to tool calls.
+This is changed on-demand by the Golang backend, which comprises an OpenAI API GPT-4o invocation with access to tool calls.

 ![architecture diagram](readmeFiles/arch.png)

-The main frontend is served at `https://stephencowley.com`, where users login with AWS Cognito.
-From then on, the username is included as a header to requests to the backend http server, `https://api.stephencowley.com`.
-The user visits their website creation at `https://username.stephencowley.com`.
+The main frontend is an Nginx-hosted server hosting a React build, served at `https://stephencowley.com` (note that the setup isn't in production at the moment).
+Users login with AWS Cognito.
+From then on, the username is included as a header in requests to the backend http server, `https://api.stephencowley.com`.
+The user's website creation is an npm development server (for quick rebuild speeds) in a Docker container at `https://username.stephencowley.com`.

 The current user state is stored in DynamoDB, and the uploaded images are stored in another S3 bucket.

+Through the use of Application Load Balancers, serverless user-data storage, and Amazon Cognito, the architecture is scalable, allowing for multiple users.

 ## Installation
 ### Prerequisites